 "The saga of Michael Myers and Laurie Strode isn't over."
-Earlier this summer, Collider reported that a sequel to 2018's Halloween could be moving forward, and today, Jamie Lee Curtis, John Carpenter, and Jason Blum not only confirmed this news, but also revealed that another Halloween film titled Halloween Ends will be released in 2021!
+Earlier this summer, Collider reported that a sequel to 2018's Halloween could be moving forward, and today, Jamie Lee Curtis, John Carpenter, and Jason Blum not only confirmed this news with the announcement of Halloween Kills for 2020, but also revealed that another Halloween film titled Halloween Ends will be released in 2021!

 A new teaser video (see below) shared by John Carpenter, Jamie Lee Curtis, and Jason Blum on Twitter, reveals that Halloween Kills, a sequel to 2018's Halloween, will be released on October 16th, 2020 via Universal Pictures, followed by Halloween Ends on October 15th, 2021!

 On Twitter, Jason Blum captioned the video with a confirmation that Jamie Lee Curtis, Danny McBride, David Gordon Green, and John Carpenter will all be returning for the new films.
 Blumhouse is once again teaming up with Universal Pictures, Trancas International Films, and Miramax to bring the new Halloween movies to life.

 The following official details from Universal Pictures confirm that Green will return to direct Halloween Kills (from a screenplay written by Green, McBride, and Scott Teems) and Halloween Ends (from a screenplay written by Green, McBride, Paul Brad Logan, and Chris Bernier).